lodestarcrew/template-html5-boilerplate/README.md

 - __develop-*__ - development branches for various users, this is mainly for testing and management for other branches.

 ### Usage
-Please use the branch relative to the project that you will be working on.
+Please download use the branch relative to the project that you will be working on.
+This repo serves as only a point of reference for templates used in future development.